PengNi/ccsmeth/README.md

   --layer_rnn LAYER_RNN
                         BiRNN layer num, default 3 --hid_rnn HID_RNN     BiRNN hidden_size for combined feature
-  --layer_tfe LAYER_TFE
-                        transformer encoder layer num, default 6 --d_model_tfe D_MODEL_TFE
-                        the number of expected features in the transformer encoder/decoder inputs --nhead_tfe NHEAD_TFE
-                        the number of heads in the multiheadattention models --nhid_tfe NHID_TFE   the dimension of the feedforward network model --optim_type {Adam,RMSprop,SGD,Ranger}
+  --optim_type {Adam,RMSprop,SGD,Ranger}
                         type of optimizer to use, 'Adam' or 'SGD' or 'RMSprop' or 'Ranger', default Adam